Get Sky Mobile

-Sky is launching its mobile service using O2’s network to carry its signal.
-You can’t sign up for Sky Mobile just yet, but you can register your interest.
-Here’s what we know so far.
+Sky has launched its mobile service using O2’s network to carry its signal.
+Here's what we know about Sky's new mobile service.

 What can we expect from Sky Mobile?